MrKinauJr/singlegpupassthroughmanjaro/README.md

 * Go to CPUs
 * Click topology, and manually set topology.
 * Sockets to 1, set cores to -1 from whatever your CPU has, so a 6 core processor would have 5.
-* Press f12 and type htop.
+* Go to a terminal and type htop.
 At the top you'll see a bunch of charts going horizontally at the top, which are numbered.
 On a Ryzen 3600, they go from 0-11, meaning there are 12 threads, or 2x the core count, meaning it has hyperthreading.
 If you have double as many bars as cores, set threads on your VM to 2.
 If it's the same as the physical cores you have, set threads to 1.

 * Click add hardware in the bottom left of the virtual machine manager, and select storage, which is normally at the top
 * Set however many GB you want it to have (keep in mind, the virtual disk only takes as much space as the VM is actually using, so don't worry about it immediately eating all your storage space on the Host)